gageoleighton/PPP/README.md

 PPP should run on any macOS with Ventura (13) or newer.
 Support for older macs is being considered.

 Due to the requirements set by Apple for code signing apps ($99/year) a message will probably appear reporting PPP as "corrupt".
-If so, please run the following command in terminal:
+If so, please run the following command in terminal before mounting the dmg:
-`xattr -cr /path/to/application.app`
+`xattr -cr /path/to/protein.param.pro.dmg`

 On subsequent launches you should not need to do this again unless updating to a newer version.